-Referrals from General Dentists and Self Referral
+Referrals From General Dentists and Self-Referrals

-- Bleeding while eating or brushing– Unexplained bleeding while consuming food or during the course of daily cleaning is one of the most common signs of periodontal infection.
+Unexplained bleeding while consuming food or during the course of daily cleaning is one of the most common signs of periodontal infection.

-- Bad breath– Continued halitosis (bad breath) which persists even when a rigorous oral hygiene program is in place, can be indicative of periodontitis, gingivitis or the beginnings of an infection in the gum tissues.
+Continued halitosis (bad breath) which persists even when a rigorous oral hygiene program is in place, can be indicative of periodontitis, gingivitis, or the beginnings of an infection in the gum tissues.

 Diagnosis and Treatment